ChinCao/photobooth-cp1500/README.md

 npm run dev
 ```

-The Socket.IO server will run on port 6969
-The client will be available at `http://localhost:8080`
+The Socket.IO server will run on port 6969 and the client will be available at [http://localhost:8080](http://localhost:8080)

 ## Database Management